Best of South Africa

 Day 3: Kruger National Park Safari Game Drive

 Connect with nature and explore South Africa’s oldest national park in the company of a Local Specialist.
 Uncover the secrets of the bushveld – the magnificent and iconic Big 5, the Little 5 and everything in between.
 See the glistening yellow Golden-orb spider waiting on her web, smell the damp scent of acacia trees in the early morning and keep your head down in search of animal spoor.
-Spend your afternoon at leisure or consider returning to the bush for an optional afternoon drive.
+Spend your afternoon at leisure.

 Day 4: Kruger National Park Area – Mbabane (Swaziland)

-Enjoy one last chance to spot some wildlife before we travel to landlocked Swaziland.
-‘Dive into Culture’ during a visit to Swazi Chief’s village and gain insights into the community’s way of life, sampling some of the local pap and stew, and admiring their striking crimson traditional dress.
+Travel to landlocked eSwatini.
+‘Dive Into Culture’ during a visit to a Swazi Chief’s village and gain insights into the community’s way of life, sampling some of the local pap and stew, and admiring their striking crimson traditional dress.

 Day 5: Mbabane (Swaziland) – Hluhluwe